obr-09/AWS-plex-dockerized/README.md

 - Transmission is configured to use a local volume for the pending downloads.
 I did that to avoid additional costs when using the AWS fs, however that means you need to have the download disk space available when starting a download.
 You could shift that volume on the AWS S3, it might however increases the costs a lot.

 - When finishing a download, transmission needs to move it from the "current download" FS to the AWS one.
 It can take a few minutes, and transmission tends to be unavailable during that time (at least the web interface).

-- I uploaded this repository during a trip and had to make a few changes from my code,and there are things I did not have time to test.
-If you have any issue, feel free to contact me and I will do my best to assist you.